premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-22. What happens if a class has implemented an interface but has not provided implementation for that method defined in Interface?
+22. What happens if a class has implemented an interface but has not provided implementation for that method defined in Interface?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)